9dots/tech-and-tape/coder/level-3/lesson-plans/lesson-11/lesson.md

  >>"We are developers!
 And as developers we are designers, builders, artists, and coders.
 For the next few lessons we will focus on being designers and artists to create our very own pixel emoji.
 Today we will start our design process."

-- [ ] Pass out Emoji Design Thinking Handout.
+- [ ] Pass out Emoji Design Thinking Handout
 - [ ] Introduce Design Thinking (slide 7)

 - [ ] **Define** Empathize (5 minutes) (slide 8)